cournape/audiolab/scikits/audiolab/docs/src/index.rst

     **Note**: The library is still in beta stage: reading and writing data is possible, but only in frames, not per item.
     Also, the ability to play data on the system's soundcard is not there yet.
-    I have never encountered any data corruption, except when using the buggy ctypes included in Ubuntu's python 2.5 (bug which was solved recently).

     **Note**: The online version of this document is not always up to date.
 The pdf included in the package is the reference, and always in sync with the